multimeric/AmplifyCountDirective/README.md

 ### Are you sure Amplify doesn't already offer this capability?

 Yep.
 Take a look at [this long thread](https://github.com/aws-amplify/amplify-cli/issues/1865) where users complain about this fact.
+The `count` and `scannedCount` attributes returned when you `listFoo` only apply to each page of data individually, so are not helpful.
 You can use the `@searchable` directive to obtain some aggregation capabilities, but it's not cheap and the cost scales very poorly.

 ### How much will this add to my AWS bill?